camilodoa/deig/text/camilo-notes.md

 paper, Wang et al. try to transfer GAN knowledge from pre-trained networks to another one.
 Similarly, we might want to pre-train a Discriminator network before the evolutionary process.

+## Future

+- Colored images dataset

+- Changing classifier to be **a particular number** and everything that isn't it

+For final portfolio --> Folder covering everything.
+Have an additional text file about what you did.
+A text file about what you learned and what you did in the future.